Shares the top ten ways teens can respond to cyberbullying, online harassment, and related victimization when it happens to them.

 (For a formatted .pdf version of this article for distribution, click on the image above [or click here]).

-5. Laugh.
+5. LAUGH.
 If someone says something funny about you, try to laugh it off.
 Maybe they really are just trying to be funny and not hurtful.
 Sometimes we say funny things or make fun of a friend as a way of fitting in.
-Of course this can be taken too far.
+Of course, this can be taken too far.
 If it is not funny at all, and you really are hurt by what was said, try one of the other responses listed here.

 Citation information: Hinduja, S. & Patchin, J.W.
-(2012).
+(2018).
 Responding to Cyberbullying: Top ten tips for teens.
 Cyberbullying Research Center.
-Retrieved [insert date], from http://cyberbullying.org/Top-Ten-Tips-Teens-Response.pdf
+Retrieved [insert date], from https://cyberbullying.org/Top-Ten-Tips-Teens-Response.pdf

 Keywords: response, responding, teens, tips, cyberbullying